-While selling a house as-is to a company like Indigo Investment Group is an attractive and popular option to simplify the selling of the house, sometimes one partner feels strongly about keeping the house, in which case a buyout is negotiated.
+While selling a house as-is to a company like Simply Sell is an attractive and popular option to simplify the selling of the house, sometimes one partner feels strongly about keeping the house, in which case a buyout is negotiated.

 What is a buyout?

 A buyout occurs when one person purchase’s the others interest in the property.
 This occurs in a lump sum, OR in payments made over time.
 Additionally, these payments do not have to be determined in cash, meaning that a portion of the buyout could be increased or decreased for either person to offset other costs owed.
 For example, one spouse may forfeit interest in the other’s retirement plan or other assets in exchange for the house.